 While they don’t “cure” depression, one of the noted benefits of cold showers is that they offer some relief when it comes to symptoms of depression.

-Cold showers stimulate the body to produce more noradrenaline – a chemical which plays a role in alleviating depression.
+Cold showers stimulate the body to produce more noradrenaline – a chemical that plays a role in alleviating depression.

 The mild electroshock delivered to the brain by the cold shower sends an overwhelming amount of electrical impulses from peripheral nerve endings to the brain.
 This results in an antidepressive effect as there is a high density of cold receptors in the skin, much more than there are for registering warmth.